HermesGermany/galapagos/docs/galapagos_user_guide.md

    You cannot make certain changes in a consumer-compatible manner (e.g. increasing the size of string fields if they were previously limited in length - perhaps the size of a database field depends on it somewhere and would then overflow). **Incompatible** changes usually require creating a new topic and marking the old topic as deprecated.
-   When you want to stage your topic from DEV / TEST into production (see next section), you must have published an associated JSON scheme, otherwise Galapagos will refuse to stage the topic.
+   When you want to stage your topic from DEV into production (see next section), you must have published an associated JSON scheme, otherwise Galapagos will refuse to stage the topic.

 ### Delete JSON schema